-We are developing brincidofovir to treat patients who are extremely ill, and patient deaths that occur in our clinical trials could negatively impact our business even if they are not shown to be related to brincidofovir.

-It is our intention to further develop our lead product candidate, brincidofovir, for the treatment of AdV infection through clinical trials, such as AdVise, and for the prevention or treatment of other DNA viral infections.
+We are developing brincidofovir to treat patients who are extremely ill, and patient deaths that occur in our clinical trials could negatively impact our business even if they are not shown to be related to brincidofovir.\ trials, such as AdVise, and for the prevention or treatment of other DNA viral infections.
 Many of these patients receive an HCT as a potential cure or remission for many cancers and genetic disorders.
-For example, patients that were enrolled in AdVise were often extremely sick and had a high likelihood of experiencing adverse outcomes as a result of their infection.
+For example, patients that were enrolled in AdVise were often extremely sick and had a high likelihood of experiencing adverse outcomes as a result of their infection or due to other significant risks including relapse of their underlying malignancy.
 To prepare for an HCT, patients receive a pre-transplant conditioning regimen, which involves high-dose chemotherapy and may also include radiation therapy.
 The conditioning regimen suppresses the patient's immune system in order to prevent it from attacking the new bone marrow.